18F/unit-testing-node/_pages/components/middleware.md

   }
 ```

-Now let's update our test to read:
+Now update your test to read:

 ```js
         var matchingRule = new Rule(helpers.baseConfig().rules[2]);